khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 	}
 }
 ```
+## All Possbile Subsets

-This is almost the [Leetcode 78.
+Backtrack101 is almost the [Leetcode 78.
 Subsets](https://leetcode.com/problems/subsets/description/) with only change in the return type.
 Leetcode asks to return the list of subsets.
-For collecting all the generated subsets we can keep a list of lists.
+For collecting all the subsets we can keep a list of lists.
 Below is the comparison of Backtrack101 implementation with Leetcode 78.

 <img width="1418" alt="backtrack101" src="https://github.com/user-attachments/assets/168b56b9-d82b-4591-88fc-bb32fe21237d" />

+# Combinations
+Next comes generating combination from an array of elements.

+Combination is a special kind of all possible subset that has a size restriction.
+Any subset in a combination list must be of size-k.
+For example: items = {1,2,3};  k = 2;  list of combinations: [[1, 2], [1, 3], [2, 3]]

+Since we have a subset-size restrictions, therefore, while building a subset we can check if the current subset length meets the size restriction, if yes we include the subset in the result list otherwise move on.
+This is similar to walking in the maze, the restrictions is walk forward until you reach k-steps.